mgoeker/table2itol/README.md

 identifies a node/branch in a rooted tree which corresponds to the most recent common ancestor of the two tips.
 The arguments of `--identifier` and `--identifier2` must identify the two columns which contain the pairs of tip labels.
-Logical vectors will then yield subtree collapsing instructions.
+Logical vectors will then yield subtree collapsing instructions for those rows that contain a `TRUE` value.

 The `tests/INPUT` folder contains an example file for specifying branch annotations.
 While `--identifier` must not be `NA`, `--identifier2` can be `NA`.
 The pair of identifiers then specifies a tip, literally provided in the `--identifier` column.
 If both `--identifier` and `--identifier2` are not `NA` the pair specifies a branch.

+#### How can I generate iTOL instructions for naming subtrees?

+This works like generating collapsing instructions as described above but with a factor instead of a logical vector.
+Each row that does not contain a `NA` value will then yield a subtree naming instruction.
+The `tests/INPUT` folder contains an according example file.

 #### How can I better display dates?